|Uniform Shop and prices Jul 2013 (1.01 Mb) - Download|

 The school uniform is a fixed dress code that helps the students to perform academically better by creating a sense of community, allowing students to concentrate more on their studies rather than on deciding their wardrobe.
 Apart from removing distractions, the school uniform compels students to take school environment more seriously and prepare youngsters for the future world of work.
-Students tend to be misjudged and ridiculed by others when school uniform is not worn due to the kind of clothes they wear.
-Thus, uniforms reduce social conflict in the schools.
-The school uniform is also highly cost effective and relieves the parents from the burden of buying fashionable and expensive clothes.
+The school uniform is highly cost effective and relieves the parents from the burden of buying fashionable and expensive clothes.

-Students in Years 10 and 11 retain their current school uniform, which includes the school jumper, shirt/polo shirt, trousers/skirt.
-Please note that girls in Years 10 and 11 wearing skirts that are too short will be sent home to find a longer skirt or trousers.
+Students in Year 11 retain their current school uniform, which includes the school jumper, shirt/polo shirt, trousers/skirt.
+Please note that girls in Year11 wearing skirts that are too short will be sent home to find a longer skirt or trousers.
 As a guide, skirts worn are expected to be between knee length to 5 cm above the knee.

 Yes.
-Students in Years 10 and 11 are permitted to wear the new school uniform and purchase a blazer.
+Students in Year 11 are permitted to wear the school blazer.
 The only stipulation is that girls doing so must wear trousers with their blazer.

 The blazer looks smart and is very functional.
 A number of zipped inner pockets and side pockets provide a safe place to store bus tickets, lunch money carry pens and pencils, locker keys etc. The blazer offers students an alternative to a bulky coat, which cannot be worn in school.